Mandatory MFA (Multi-Factor Authentication)? Plan for Lockouts

 The Cost of MFA Lockouts

 You’ve mass-enabled MFA for your user accounts; why should you be concerned about a surge in MFA lockouts?
-Simple: time, cost, and security.
+Time, cost, and security.

 Gartner has found that between 20-50% of all IT helpdesk calls are just for password resets.
-Add MFA resets to the picture, and that number climbs even higher.
+Add MFA resets to the picture, and it climbs even higher.

-An ideal help desk agent utilization rate is about 48% — but how much of that utilization is being wasted on password resets, account lockouts, and other such issues?
+An ideal help desk agent utilization rate is about 48%.
+How much time is being wasted on password resets, account lockouts, and other such issues?

 Total cost per MFA reset with traditional verification: $87

-Some companies have started requiring visual verification calls for MFA resets after Okta’s CSO recommended this approach.
+Some companies have started requiring video calls for MFA resets after Okta’s CSO recommended this approach.
 But the costs are even more staggering:

-• Employees often lose hours or days of productivity while waiting to regain access
+• Employees lose hours of productivity while waiting to regain access.

-• Managers have to drop everything and disrupt their workflows to verify their employees
+• Managers have to drop everything and disrupt their workflows.

-• Help desk employees are stuck juggling calendars instead of resolving other tickets
+• Helpdesk agents are stuck juggling calendars, not resolving other tickets.

 For example, using conservative estimates for average U.S. pay rates for a software developer, senior developer, and IT agent; assuming a visual verification that takes 50 minutes to arrange and 10 minutes to complete; and assuming the employee is locked out for a total of 2 hours: